manningstinson/holbertonschool-simple_shell/docs/simple-shell-decision-tree.md

 **Shell Continues Execution Flow**<br>
 The shell seamlessly resumes its regular execution flow, potentially processing additional user commands or instructions.
 The newly created subprocess commences the execution of commands specified in the subshell.

+## If User Doesn't Interrupt

+**Error Detection** <br>
+The shell detects an error during the execution of a command.
+Errors can occur for various reasons, such as a command not being found, permission issues, syntax errors, etc.

+**Error Handling** <br>
+The shell performs error handling to manage the encountered issue.
+This may involve displaying an error message to the user, logging the error for further analysis, or taking corrective actions if possible.

+**Error Message to User** <br>
+The shell often displays an error message to inform the user about the nature of the problem.
+The message might include details about the error, such as the command that failed and a description of the issue.

+**Error Exit Status** <br>
+The command that encountered the error typically exits with a non-zero exit status to indicate that an issue occurred.
+The specific exit status code may provide additional information about the type of error.

+**Parent Process (Shell) Handling** <br>
+The parent process (the main shell) checks the exit status of the command to determine whether it completed successfully or encountered an error.
+If the exit status indicates an error, the shell may take appropriate actions.

+**Continuation or Termination** <br>
+Depending on the nature of the error and the shell's configuration, the shell may decide whether to continue or terminate further execution.
+Some shells have options to continue executing subsequent commands even if one command encounters an error (using constructs like && or ||), while others may terminate the script or interactive session on the first error.

+**User Interaction** <br>
+The shell may prompt the user for additional input or instructions, depending on the severity and type of the error.
+This could involve asking the user to provide corrected input or making decisions on how to proceed.

+**Logging and Debugging** <br>
+The shell may log information about the encountered error for debugging purposes.
+This information could be useful for diagnosing issues and improving the overall reliability of the shell.